panoply/syncify/readme.md

 ### Asset Pipeline

 Syncify does not want to re-create or impede on developer preferences and tool appropriation when it comes to handling asset files.
-Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with Syncify `build` and `watch` instances.
-Optionally, users can leverage built-in wrappers that Syncify exposes for handling assets files.
+Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with Syncify's `build` and `watch` instances.
+Optionally, Syncify provides elementary handling of some asset file types which users can leverage, see **asset support** below.

 ### Asset Support